metaphorical/quantum-blockchain/readme.md

 Ideally apart of having abilit y to distribute data to different nodes, give it ability to distribute blockchains across same nodes as well.

+I guess what would give value to idea of implementing it like this is that it would ideally be one service in your echosystem that has ability to provide you with blockchain database to server your needs for sequential immutable database(s).

 ## Basic elements

 * **Quantum blockchain (QBC)** - this blockcahain